Melissa Auf der Maur: 1993–1994: Tinker

 Auf der Maur and Corgan became pen pals.
 Following months of no contact, Auf der Maur sent a letter to Corgan requesting that Tinker open for The Smashing Pumpkins during their next tour date in Montreal.
 Corgan accepted her request and Tinker performed the largest show of their career, to 2,500 people, opening for The Smashing Pumpkins at Métropolis on November 30, 1993.
 Corgan, Auf der Maur recalled, "patted me on the back.
 He said, 'You're a really good bass player.
 You're going to be in my band one day.'
 It felt like a dream come true – exactly the kind of confidence boost I needed."

 Tinker released two 7-inch singles, "Realalie" and "Green Machine", on the independent record label Bear Records in 1994.
-The group continued to release music until 1996, when Auf der Maur accepted Courtney Love's invitation to become the bassist for the alternative rock band Hole, a job she initially declined:
+The group continued to release music until 1996.
+In summer 1994, Auf der Maur accepted Courtney Love's invitation to become the bassist for the alternative rock band Hole, a job she initially declined:

 Billy called me and said, 'I'm coming through town on [1994's] Lollapalooza next week.
 But the great news is, you're going to join my friend Courtney's band.'
 And that's when it all started ...
 Within a week, I had every friend calling me saying, 'Are you crazy?'
 My father said, 'What do you mean?
-The big Pumpkin guy offered you a real job in music and you said no?
+The big Pumpkin guy offered you a real job in music and you said no?'
 By that time, Courtney got my phone number and said, 'What do you mean, you don't want to join my band?
 You're getting on a plane to Seattle tomorrow.'
 And I did.
 She and Patty came to pick me up at the airport, and she was very funny, very sweet.
 And she was very good to me from day one.
 Very welcoming.
 She had all these lesbian nannies and assistants.
 There was a really cool, tight clan of mothering, care-taking lesbians.
 Everyone was very nice.'